trak3r/rngesus/README.md

 - add alt names for rolls (e.g. "Coin Flip" for d2)
 - add JAGS roll 4d6-4
 - try larger zoomed test image, and if it helps add to upload tips
+- `bundle exec erblint -a app/views`
+- (x) see if we can fix the OCR smushing the first letter of sentence with second word, like "A cat" always comes through as "Acat"